-An altimeter must be mounted in a "sealed" chamber which must have a vent hole or holes to the outside.
+An Altimeter must be mounted in a "sealed" chamber with a vent or vents to the outside.
 A sealed bulkhead below the altimeter chamber is necessary to avoid the vacuum caused by the aft end of a rocket during flight.
 A sealed bulkhead above the altimeter chamber is necessary to avoid any pressure fluctuations that may be created at the nose end of the rocket.
 If the front of the payload section slip fits to another section such as a nosecone, then the fit must be as free as possible from turbulence.
 A breathing hole or vent (also known as a static port) to the outside of the rocket must be in an area where there are no obstacles above it that can cause turbulent air flow over the vent hole.
 Do not allow screws, ornamental objects, or anything that protrudes out from the rocket body to be in line with and forward of a vent hole.
 Vents must be neat and burr free and on an outside surface that is smooth and vertical where airflow is smooth without turbulence.
 Some rocketeers use multiple static ports (vent holes) instead of just one.
-Very strong wind blowing directly on a single static port could affect the altimeter.
+Very strong wind blowing directly on a single static port could affect the Altimeter.
 Multiple ports evenly spaced around the rocket tube may help cancel the effects of strong wind on the ground, the effects of transitioning through wind shears during flight, the pressure effects of a non-stable liftoff, or the pressure effects that occur due to flipping and spinning after deployment.
 If you wish to use multiple ports, then use three or four.
 Never use two.
 Ports must be the same size and evenly spaced in line around the tube.
-The best configuration would be four 1/32" holes (1/4 the area of the single 1/16" hole) spaced at 90 degree intervals around the circumference of the body tube.
-This will reduce the likelihood of false triggering and insure the cleanest, most consistent data.